 - To reduce the risk of injury so far as is reasonably practicable.

-Any employee who is engaged in manual handling, should be aware of the following 5 principles before they perform any task:
+Any employee who is engaged in manual handling, should be aware of the following 5 key principles of manual handling before they perform any task:

 TILEO – What does this stand for?